ASCL Specification

 !
 Arguments:

 !
-A sequence of note names for every note pitch in the tuning system
+A sequence of note names for every note pitch in the tuning system.
+The first

 !